Print Edition - 2017-05-01 | News

 The proposal gives nine reasons for trying to relieve CJ Karki of her duties, most prominently accusing her of interfering in the works of the executive (government)

-In a surprising move, two major ruling parties on Sunday registered an impeachment motion against Chief Justice Sushila Karki in the Legislature-Parliament, accusing her of interfering in the executive’s decision-making and working against the principle of separation of powers.
+May 1, 2017-In a surprising move, two major ruling parties on Sunday registered an impeachment motion against Chief Justice Sushila Karki in the Legislature-Parliament, accusing her of interfering in the executive’s decision-making and working against the principle of separation of powers.

 Constitutional experts, however, insisted that the government’s move makes a mockery of the separation of powers—the bedrock of democracy.